Aldori15/azerothcore-eluna-accountwide/README.md

  		if you don't want specific ones to be shared.

- 	GoldSharing:
+ 	Money:
-  		This script essentially allows all of your characters to share a single gold fund.
-A joint checking/savings account
+  		Gone are the days where you need to balance different amounts of gold on each of your characters.
+This script essentially
-    	if you will.
+    	allows all of your characters to share a single gold fund.
+In other words, a joint checking/savings account.
 If you gain 100 gold on one character, then all of your characters will get that gold upon the next login.
 If you spend any gold, then all of your characters will subtract their gold balance.

  	Mounts: